mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/creating_an_application_intermediate/index.md

  - **Field**: Department
  - **Type**: Department

-TODO: Add more fields

-TODO: Ask Raj about the Master Data Tipo

 Save this Tipo and go back to the `Department` Tipo and add a field to it labelled `Head of the Department` with the following details: